ali-star/GitHubUsers/README.md

 This application is using the latest tools and libraries with Hexagonal Architecture + MVI pattern.

 ## ⚠️ Note
-Before runing the project please create a file named `githubauth.properties` inside the root project and add your username (username) and github personal access token (token) in it, these properties are used in the [remote module geadle build file](https://github.com/ali-star/GitHubUsers/blob/master/data/remote/build.gradle.kts)
+Before running the project please create a file named `githubauth.properties` inside the root project and add your username (username) and github personal access token (token) in it, these properties are used in the [remote module geadle build file](https://github.com/ali-star/GitHubUsers/blob/master/data/remote/build.gradle.kts)

 ## ⚒️ Tools